LeviathanSystems/PCRMS-Docs_old/content/apps/install-android.md

 When a new version is released:

-1. Download the new APK file
+1. Download the new APK file from: [http://fdroid.leviathan.systems/repo/PCRMSOffice.apk](http://fdroid.leviathan.systems/repo/PCRMSOffice.apk)
 2. Tap to install (it will update your existing installation)
 3. Your data and settings will be preserved